Overview of Switzerland's Dairy Industry

 Dairy Cattle and Milk Production

-Currently, Switzerland houses approximately 550,000 dairy cattle, supporting a sustainable and efficient dairy production system.
-The country produces around 3.6 million tonnes of milk annually, highlighting the robustness of its dairy industry.
+With approximately 550,000 dairy cattle, Switzerland produces around 3.6 million tonnes of milk annually.
+This level of production underscores the strength and sustainability of the Swiss dairy industry.

 Milk Processing and Cheese Production